 The Fast Money traders share their final trades of the day.» Read More

-To give investors an edge, CNBC asked the market pros for their best investment advice now.
+To help investors through this volatile market environment, CNBC asked the experts for their best trades now.